 - The authors should consider dimension reduction methods such as multidimensional scaling or principal component analysis, when discussing the samples' expression patterns, use statistical tests, when assessing the significance of gene regulation over time and display ROC curves, when discussing their decision tree model.
 This would reduce lengthy description of the data and provide better overview on the dynamic behavior of the system.

-Answer:

-Changes in the manuscript: …
+Answer: As suggested by the reviewer we applied dimension reduction methods to discuss the time course patterns: We filtered significant factors via ANOVA (reduction from 153 to 90 factors) followed by clustering analysis to find relevant time courses after BDL (reduction from 90 factors to 6 clusters).

+Statistical tests used to test for significance of expression changes were: 1) ANOVA tests, corrected for multiple testing on the factors with Holms, to find significantly changed genes after BDL, 2) two-tailed unpaired t-tests (Welch correction for nonhomogeneity of variance) were used to test for up-/down-regulation between 0h and 6h.

+The decision trees are now based on established methods for fitting regression trees (CART models), instead of the previous separator approach.
+To show the predictive performance of the decision tree we are now showing the prediction results for all time course classes (Figure 10B).
+ROC curves are not applicable for regression trees, so we selected this alternative approach to communicate the model performance.
+Prediction performance was calculated with multiple test data sets: mean cluster data, single factor combinations & best gene single factor combination, and random two factors from each cluster.

+The robustness of the fitted decision tree was tested with a leave-one-out approach, which showed robustness of the predicted time classes and good predictive performance on the left out data (Supplement 2).

+Changes in the manuscript: Additional sections were added in the manuscript (methods & results) describing the performed dimension reduction, the statistical analysis, regression trees, and calculation of the predictive performance of the regression tree.
+All analyses are presented in Supplement 2.

 - For the qPCR data the authors used a single Gene, Gapdh, for normalization, which possibly results in noisy dCT (delta CT) values.
 There is no guarantee that the expression of this gene remains constant across the samples, given the severe impact of BDL and the measurement time of 14 days.
 Usually, dCT values are normalized to two control genes, also e.g. 18S and/or Hprt1.
 The authors need to check and show the behavior of Gapdh and that their normalization approach does not affect their results.

-Answer: e totally agree with the reviewer.
-Parallelization of qPCR such as by microfluidic Taqman Fluidigm Biomark Platform enables evaluation of multiple transcripts in the samples treated under various conditions.
+Answer: We totally agree with the reviewer.
+Parallelization of qPCR such as by the microfluidic Taqman Fluidigm Biomark Platform enables evaluation of multiple transcripts in the samples treated under various conditions.
 Despite of advanced technologies, correct evaluation of the measurements remains challenging.
-We wanted to apply ΔΔCt method and therefore assessed expression of several reference genes (RGs) in order to find the stable one and/or use GeNorm approach by normalizing the expression levels to the average levels of several housekeeping genes.
-We accurately controlled the expression levels of Gapdh, ….over the time period and normalized
+We wanted to apply ΔΔCt method and therefore assessed expression of two reference genes in order to find the stable one.
+We accurately controlled the expression levels of Gapdh and Actb over the time period and their variability between different Fluidigm runs and chose Gapdh for normalization due to its stability.
+We assure that the normalization approach does not affect the main results of our evaluation.

 Changes in the manuscript: none